Princess Maria Carolina of Bourbon-Two Sicilies (1822–1869): Exile in England and death

 After the February Revolution of 1848 the Orléans family went into exile in England and were, by decree from 16 May 1848, permanently banned from France.
 Maria Carolina followed her husband, and they temporarily moved to Claremont House.
 Their strained finances forced the Princess to sell parts of their precious jewels to pay for their maintenance.

 Maria Carolina soon become a close friend of Queen Victoria, who gave her and her family the Orleans House in Twickenham, London, as their residence.
 They moved from Claremont to their new home on 16 April 1852.
+A year earlier, she traveled to Naples with her husband to visit her recently widowed mother and remained there for almost a whole year.
+While there, she gave birth to her fourth child, named François Paul in January 1852, who unfortunately died at the age of 3 months due to catching whooping cough 'on the way & dies 10 days after their arrival at Claremont.' as Queen Victoria sadly wrote in her journal.
+Possibly as a result of her parents and her husband's genetic closeness, is likely the main reason for the demise of all her siblings and most of her children.
 After a long journey in August 1864 across Europe (including Belgium, Germany, Austria, Hungary, Spain, Switzerland and the Orient), Maria Carolina preferably spent her time in the Wood Norton Hall estate at Worcestershire.

 The unexpected death of her eldest son Louis Philippe, Prince of Condé, in 1866 plunged Maria Carolina into a deep depression from which she never fully recovered.
 After a six-week bout of illness, she died on 6 December 1869 aged 47 at Orleans House from infectious tuberculosis.

+Queen Victoria wrote of her friend's death: "Deeply grieved, for I loved her much, & since dear Victoria's death, she was the one of the family I clung most to.
+Dear, kind little soul, I can hardly believe I shall never see her again!
+It is dreadful for poor Aumale & her poor old mother, also her poor little boy."

 Four days after her death, on 10 December 1869, Maria Carolina was buried in the Catholic Chapel of Weybridge until 1876, when her remains were returned to France by her husband to be buried in the Chapelle royale de Dreux.
 After the death of his wife, Henry preferred to remain a widower until his own death in 1897.